Kyle Gentry, Director of Corporate Sales

 What are you going to do in the next 5 seconds?

 At Instart Logic we recognize that every second counts.
 We believe good isn't good enough, fast isn't fast enough, and boundaries must be crossed to deliver something truly different.
-We're redefining the way companies deliver website and mobile applications with the world's first endpoint-aware application delivery solution.

 Our employees strive for high performance in every aspect of the business.
 Together, we're building things that take web and mobile application delivery to a whole new level.
 Our company is growing fast, and we’re always on the lookout for A+ talent.
 If you have an aversion to the status quo, join us!